 “The Blarney stone, the legendary Stone of Eloquence, found at the top of our Tower.
 Kiss it and you’ll never again be lost for words.”

 The Rock Close, part of the Castle grounds is also open to the public and is well worth visiting.
-This is a curiously interesting place of old trees.
-By legend, the gardens are of Druid origin and were a centre of worship in pre-Christian times.
+It is believed the gardens are of Druid origin and were a centre of worship in pre-Christian times.
 Within the Rock Close area there survives a Dolmen or ancient burial place.
-Picnic areas have been provided in the Rock Close on the banks of the River Martin.

 Opened to the public in 2004 for the first time in 400 years.
-The best example of Norman architecture in Kerry and one of the finest in Ireland, the castle has now been restored to its formal glory.
-When work is fully completed hopefully in early 2005 the castle will be open to the public for tours on a daily basis.
+The best example of Norman architecture in Kerry and one of the finest in Ireland.
+Millions have been spent in recent years to preserve the building.
+Guided tours daily or a wonder around at your leisure.

 Bantry House was built around 1740.
 It was bought by the White family in 1765, and was enlarged by Richard White who was the 2nd Earl of Bantry.
-The house has a collection of tapestries, furniture and art treasures which were mainly collected by the Earl.
+The house has a collection of tapestries, furniture and art treasures.

-The beautiful gardens have been restored and are home to sub-tropical plants and shrubs.
-The gardens are open to the public, as is the French Armada Exhibition housed in the grounds.
+The beautiful gardens have been restored and are home to sub-tropical plants and shrubs open to the public daily.

 A monastery was founded in Ardfert by St. Brendan ‘The Navigator’ in the 6th century.
 There are three medieval churches, two ogham stones and a number of early Christian and medieval grave slabs on the site today.